-Where joints have been made closer to ground level than 150 mm (usually following theft), a corrosion risk assessment is necessary.
-If the ground is well drained and there is little chance of water being retained around the joint then the above arrangement is acceptable.
-If

-1302 not then the copper must be extended upwards to reduce risk of corrosion.
+1374 Where joints have been made closer to ground level than 150 mm (usually following theft), a corrosion risk assessment is necessary.
+If the ground is well drained and there is little Commented [C9]: Grade 80 aluminium cloth or equivalent specified from previous electricity industry tests as it creates the optimum surface conditions for forming aluminium connections.
+Use has been carried forward into NG chance of water being retained around the joint then the above arrangement is acceptable.
+If not then the copper must be extended upwards to reduce risk of corrosion.

-13036.2.10Earthing Connections to Aluminium Structures
+6.2.10 Earthing Connections to Aluminium Structures

-- 1304 The following procedures are necessary to ensure that aluminium structures used to support 1305 substation equipment do not corrode: - 1306(i)The bottom surface of the structure base and the top surface where galvanised1307steel or other equipment is to be fitted, must be painted with two coats of1308bitumastic paint, prior to bolting into position on the concrete plinth.
-(Note this1309reduces the possibility of bimetallic action which would corrode the aluminium).
-A1310conducting strap is required between any steel of the top level equipment support1311and the aluminium structure. - 1312(ii)Provision should be made for connecting below ground conductor to the structure1313via a suitable drilling and bi metallic connection (ref.
-6.2.9). - 1314(iii)Except for fault throwers and high frequency earths (capacitor voltage1315transformers and surge arresters) the aluminium structure leg(s) may be used to1316provide earth continuity down to the connection to the main earth grid.
-The1317following is also necessary: - Any bolted sections of the structure that may be subject to bimetallic corrosion, and/or may be of insufficient cross section, should be bridged using aluminium earth tape.
+The following procedures are necessary to ensure that aluminium structures used to support substation equipment do not corrode:

+- (i) The bottom surface of the structure base and the top surface where galvanised steel or other equipment is to be fitted, must be painted with two coats of bitumastic paint, prior to bolting into position on the concrete plinth.
+(Note - this reduces the possibility of bimetallic action which would corrode the aluminium).
+A conducting strap is required between any steel of the top level equipment support and the aluminium structure. - (ii) Provision should be made for connecting below ground conductor to the structure via a suitable drilling and bi metallic connection (ref.
+6.2.9). - (iii) Except for fault throwers and high frequency earths (capacitor voltage transformers and surge arresters) the aluminium structure leg(s) may be used to provide earth continuity down to the connection to the main earth grid.
+The following is also necessary:

+Any bolted sections of the structure that may be subject to bimetallic corrosion, and/or may be of insufficient cross section, should be bridged using aluminium earth tape.
 The bridged joint must be made as any other aluminium to aluminium earth connection.
 Totally tinned copper straps can be used if necessary on connections to insulator supports from the aluminium.
-The copper and completed connection must be painted to prevent moisture ingress and corrosion. - 1324 The aluminium structure must be connected to the main substation earth grid, using copper 1325 tape that is tinned at the joint position. - Where the legs of the support structure are greater than two metres apart or the structure forms a bolted TT (or goalpost type) formation, an earth connection must be made on two legs of the structure.
+The copper and completed connection must be painted to prevent moisture ingress and corrosion.

+- The aluminium structure must be connected to the main substation earth grid, using copper tape that is tinned at the joint position. - Where the legs of the support structure are greater than two metres apart or the structure forms a bolted TT (or goalpost type) formation, an earth connection must be made on two legs of the structure.

-1329 6.2.11 Steel Structures
+1404 6.2.11 Steel Structures